Last time you had pork on your fork, how much thought did you give to its journey from paddock to plate? Did the pig even step foot in a paddock?

-It’s estimated that 97% of the 4.8 million pigs produced annually in Australia are raised indoors with no outdoor access.
-These farms are variously referred to as intensive, conventional or factory farming.
-Only the other three per cent is free range or organic pigs.
+It's estimated that 97% of the 4.8 million pigs produced annually in Australia are raised indoors with no outdoor access; this is referred to as intensive, conventional or factory farming.
+Only the other three per cent of pigs are raised free range or organic.

 In this report you'll find:

 - a Jargon Buster – the esoteric words and phrases around free range such as bred free, sow stalls, farrowing pens

 - a closer look at free range turkey

 What are the regulations around free range pork?

 Some consumers are prepared to pay extra for free range pork products because of animal welfare concerns.
 But with no legally binding definition of free range in Australia, producers and retailers can make their own decisions about free range labelling.
 The animals can be farmed under a wide variety of conditions that may not gel with consumer perceptions of free range.

 While the states police animal welfare issues, the policing of free range labelling falls to the Australian Competition and Consumer Commission (ACCC), which can investigate if complaints are made about misleading free range labels.

 The closest we have to an official definition of free range comes from the federal government's Model Code of Practice for the Welfare of Animals: Pork.
 This sets out the minimum farming standards with which producers are legally obliged to comply.